-Staff Scientist, Bio-SANS Instrument Scientist
+Staff Scientist, Second Target Station Instrument Development

 Shuo is very passionate to educate the research communities on neutron scattering techniques.
 He has organized and chaired various sessions and workshops in conferences such as Biophysical Society annual meetings, American Crystallographic Association annual meetings.
 He was Chair for Small Angle Scattering Special Interest Group in 2015.
 He is proud of to be a co-editor of the recent published first ever ‘textbook-style’ book on small-angle scattering: “Biological Small Angle Scattering: Techniques, Strategies and Tips” (Springer 2017).

 Shuo likes reading on history, philosophy and economics.
 He also creates art imagery pieces by using visible light and lenses in real space.
 Some of his works were selected to decorate corridors in a Texas Medical Center building.
 In spare time, he develops apps, interactive gadgets and fun experiments to play with the family.